joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

             with:
               node-version: "18.x"

-    Refer to a copy of my Github Actions file here: AzureStaticWebAppsCICD.yml for adding a setup-node step running on the latest version of 18.
+Refer to a copy of my Github Actions file here: [AzureStaticWebAppsCICD.yml](https://gist.github.com/lukemurraynz/3f300a5eb73b2693d3a9378261a023db "Azure Static Web Apps CI/CD") for a comparison of GitHub action - a setup-node step running on the latest version of 18.